yxlin/ggdmc/README.md

 9. The correlated accumualtor model; type = "cnorm".

 4 to 9 are separated from the latest version of the package.
-For these PDA-based models see my BRM paper and associated packages there
+For these PDA-based models see my BRM paper and associated packages there.

 For the details regarding PLBA types, please see [Holmes, Trueblood, and Heathcote (2016)](http://dx.doi.org/10.1016/j.cogpsych.2015.11.002)